Case study

 Emissions: Even if you use materials considered safer, such as PLA, 3D printers can emit ultrafine particles and volatile organic compounds when they heat the filaments.
 These emissions can affect indoor air quality, and prolonged exposure during sleep can increase health risks, especially for the respiratory tract.

 Fire Risk: Although 3D printers are generally designed to be safe, there is always a risk of technical failure that could lead to a fire.
 This could be due to various factors, such as a short circuit, overheating, or hardware malfunction.
-While smoke detectors can provide an alert in case of fire, it is better to prevent the situation by avoiding leaving a 3D printer operating unattended.
+While a smart smoke detectors can provide an alert in case of fire, it is better to prevent the situation by avoiding leaving a 3D printer operating unattended.

 What is the best way to eliminate or reduce fumes when 3D printing with PLA?